Abibubble/ms3-the-bar-blade/README.md

 #### Accessibility:
 * EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY
+* All colors are WCAG AA compliant.
+SCREENSHOT OF AA COLOR COMPLIANCE FROM DEVTOOLS

 #### Best Practices:
 * EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY